RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

     The deployed software stack is generally added to on weekly basis.
 This is in response to a near-continuous stream of requests.

-    `A Software Map (PDF) </_static/software-latest.pdf>`_ shows a snapshot of the collections of software, software modules they provide, and build dependencies.

 .. _request new software:

 :section:`Request New Software`